marcdotson/data-stack/README.md

 If you aren’t using my project template, it’s still easy to set up and manage a project environment.

+- Navigate to a project working directory via the command line or using a code editor or IDE like [Positron](#sec-positron).
+This working directory *should not* be in a location on your local machine that is being synced to the cloud via OneDrive, iCloud, etc.
-- After navigating to a project working directory on the command line, run `uv init` to initialize a project environment.
+- Run `uv init` to initialize a project environment.
 This creates a `pyproject.toml` file with metadata about the project and a hidden `.python-version` file that specifies the default version of Python for the project.
 (It also creates `main.py` and `README.md` files that